zollerp/RTD-AWF/source/environment/module1/module1.rst

 - ``BIG-IP 15.1 - Machine Learning Demo``

-.. note:: BIG-IP mainly used to Demo *Offline Machine Learning*.
+.. note:: This BIG-IP mainly used to Demo *Offline Machine Learning*.
 The feature *Offline Machine Learning* is currently in Beta.

 - ``BIG-IP 15.1.1 - Leaked Credential Check Demo``

-.. note:: BIG-IP mainly used to Demo *Leaked Credential Check Demo*.
+.. note:: This BIG-IP mainly used to Demo *Leaked Credential Check Demo*.
 The feature *Leaked Credential Check Demo* is currently in Beta.

 - ``BIG-IP 16.0 - Generic Demos and Device ID+``
 On this BIG-IP you can run Demos on following purposes: